uwizeyeh/instagram/README.md

 python virtualenv

 ## Clone the Repo
-Run the following command on the terminal: git clone https://github.com/DevWaweru/Instagram.git && cd Instagram
+Run the following command on the terminal: git clone            && cd Instagram

 ## Activate virtual environment
 Activate virtual environment using python3.6 as default handler

 virtualenv -p /usr/bin/python3.6 venv && source venv/bin/activate

+## Install dependancies
+Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt